syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Using event

-You can also set `ItemsSource` for picker editor by using the `ItemsSource` property in the `DataFormPickerItem`.
+You can also set `ItemsSource` for the picker editor by using the `ItemsSource` property in the `DataFormPickerItem`.

 {% tabs %}
 {% highlight C# %}